rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 	- tend to view challenges and failures as opportunities to learn
 	- less likely to give up on their path to success

-Tamar Bercovici, enginnering manager at Box:
+Tamar Bercovici, engineering manager at Box:

 > It's not about apologizing for where your resume doesn't line up but rather telling your story - who you are, what skills you've built, what you're excited about doing next and why